 Hi.
 I'm Gwen.
-I'm currently an assistant professor of environmental policy in the Department of Political Science at the University of Cincinnati, where I am also affiliated with the Environmental Studies Program.
-I am an affiliated faculty member at the Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis.
+I'm an assistant professor of environmental policy in University of California, Davis's Department of Environmental Science and Policy.
+At UC Davis, I am affiliated with the Center for Environmental Policy and Behavior.
+I am also an affiliated faculty member at Indiana University's Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis.

-In 2012 I graduated from Indiana University's public policy PhD program, a joint degree program housed in the Department of Political Science and the School of Public and Environmental Affairs.
+In 2012 I graduated from Indiana University's public policy PhD, a joint degree program housed in the Department of Political Science and the School of Public and Environmental Affairs.
 My advisor and commitee chair was Dr. Elinor Ostrom.
 To learn more about her amazing life, this video is a good place to start.

 I enjoy teaching and take it seriously.
 Many students pay for their education with expensive loans and significant personal sacrifice.
 University instructors need to offer them educational opportunities commensurately valuable.

 In my spare time I can be found swimming, running, hiking, watching Michigan football, and hanging out with dogs at Homeward Bound.
 Two of them have followed me home, and one of them insists on coming to work.

 I can be reached at firstname.lastname@example.org.